Header image

 Figma

-Figma’s browser-based wireframing capabilities make it a go-to tool for designers who want to quickly put down the skeleton for their designs and share them with colleagues.
-It also enhances collaboration by allowing you to place comments in your wireframes and get real-time feedback.
+Figma’s browser-based wireframing capabilities make it a go-to tool for designers who want to quickly create the skeleton for their designs and share them with colleagues.
+It also enhances collaboration by allowing users to place comments in their wireframes and receive real-time feedback.

-While Figma may come off as a tool best suited for presentations and brainstorming thanks to extensions like FigJam and its drag-and-drop approach, it allows you to convert wireframes into clickable prototypes to get a taste of the intended experience.
+While Figma may seem like a tool best suited for presentations and brainstorming thanks to extensions like FigJam and its drag-and-drop approach, it allows you to convert wireframes into clickable prototypes to get a taste of the intended experience.

 Figma